 Earn Backlinks: naturally, the largest part of increasing your authority comes through earning backlinks from authoritative websites that are relevant to your business or industry.
 Authority should be the result of your strategies created with digital PR and link building campaigns.

 Using the digital PR and link building strategies we have outlined above; you can increase your domain authority over time and effectively grow your brand’s reputation online.

 Each marketing strategy has its place when looking to increase your position in search.
 Digital PR, link building, and domain authority can all exist separately but the further you delve into SEO strategies, the more you realise that all three of these tactics work to complement each other and to ensure the steady, healthy growth of your website over time.

 Are you looking to develop site authority, increase your search traffic and see a boost in rankings?
 Hive19 can help you achieve just that.
-With decades of combined experience within our team, we have the expertise to create unique content and bespoke link building campaigns to grow your business.
+With decades of combined experience within our team, we have the expertise to create unique content and bespoke link building campaigns and services to grow your business.
 We’ll analyse the industry landscape, identify your competitors, and assess over 40 metrics to find the best possible opportunities for maximum impact.
-To find out how it works and to learn more about how we can build a tailored campaign for your business, get in touch with Hive19 today.
+To find out how we can build a tailored campaign for your business, get in touch with Hive19 today.